sbabcoc/Selenium-Foundation/README.md

 </dependency>
 ```

-To add a dependency using Gradle:
+To add a dependency for Gradle:

 ```java
 dependencies {